 - Students are not allowed to distribute party invitations at school unless an invitation is being given to every child in their class. - Student birthday celebrations at school are arranged in advance with the classroom teacher.
-Due to the number of allergies and dietary restrictions, we prefer treats that are individually wrapped and should not contain nuts.
-Cupcakes purchased from stores will provide nutrition information.
-Families can also bring school-approved non-food-related items, instead of treats (Examples: Pens/Pencils/ Stickers) - Gift exchanges among students are not allowed. - Floral and balloon bouquets sent to school may be picked up in the office at dismissal time.
+Due to the number of allergies and dietary restrictions, we prefer birthday treats to be purchased with nutrition information available vs. homemade treats.
+Cupcakes purchased from stores will provide the nutrition information. - Gift exchanges among students are not allowed. - Floral and balloon bouquets sent to school may be picked up in the office at dismissal time.
 These are not delivered to classrooms.
-Just a reminder that balloons and glass cannot go on the bus. - We have 3 parties at school per year: Halloween, Christmas, and Valentine's Day.
-Valentine's day parties are not open to parents.
+Just a reminder that balloons and glass cannot go on the bus. - We have 3 parties at school per year: Halloween, Christmas and Valentine's Day.